Pintereach1/backend/README.md

 ```
 {
-    "title": "The New Power Article updated by user2",
+    "title": "The New Power Article",
-      "description": "How to Build Article updated by user2",
+      "description": "How to Build Article",
       "link": "https://www.nature.com/articles/s41586-020-2665-2",
       "category_id": 2,